 Charcoal and wood chips are very economical to purchase in large quantities, so the running cost for long cookouts is very reasonable.

 For easy reading of temperature, this cooking device includes a thermometer.
-This allows you to check and make sure that your favorite dish is set at your desired level of temperature.
+This lets you check and make sure that your favorite dish is set at your desired level of temperature.
 The temperature of the cooking device can be easily controlled using the vents on each side of the unit.

 PRO TIP: For the best results, use lump charcoal or Kingsford Competition briquettes.
 They burn hotter and last longer.
 Also, be sure to keep the charcoal tray full for longer smokes, as it’s much harder to reheat a smoker than it is to keep it hot.
 Keep an eye on the temperature and don’t be afraid to experiment.